redhat-openstack/website/source/index.html.md

 <div class="span7 offset4 pad-sides begin-content pull-m">
 ## Networking with OpenStack

 On **Thursday, October 31st**, Brent Eagles gave a presentation on advanced networking with OpenStack.

+<iframe width="630" src="//youtube.com/embed/wEa_8ESxPAY" frameborder="0" align="center" allowfullscreen="true"> </iframe>

-You can watch the video from that presentation, and other earlier presentations on the [RDO Videos](RDO Videos) page.
+You can see some earlier presentations on the [RDO Videos](RDO Videos) page.

 ## Red Hat Expertise